Prometheus Setup Guide

 kubectl

-configured to access your cluster- Cluster admin privileges (for Prometheus installation)
+configured with cluster access permissions- Cluster administrator privileges (for Prometheus installation)

 Prometheus Installation Options